Silo Internal Linking

 The Priority Silo spreads the perfect amount of link juice throughout your site.
 It also clearly shows Google the pages that you have identified as being the most important.

-You should always use relative URLs when it comes to internal links as it can help prevent errors on your site.
+You should always use relative URLs when it comes to these links as it can help prevent errors on your site.

 Absolute URLs need to be used for external/outbound links as they need to contain the domain of the external website.

-A lot of experts recommend between 5 and 10 internal links between every 2000 words.
+A lot of experts recommend between 5 and 10 internal ties between every 2000 words.

 What is the difference between silos and categories?